varunyn/sonarQube_workshop/LabGuide100.md

   ![](images/100/20.png)

 - Give the template a name, the guide follows the name **ocivm**.
 Add a brief description and leave the platform as the default value.
+Then click **Create**.

   ![](images/100/21.png)